Skip to main content

 Advising Area

-Single Subject Credential
+• Single Subject Credential

 Biography

 At Sonoma State, Dr. Burruel Stone teaches courses and advises students within the English Education concentration.
 She teaches Youth & Literature; Explorations in Language; Teaching Reading & Responding to Literature; Advanced Composition: Genre, Land, Race & Gender; and Teaching California Histories of Schooling & Education.
-Prior to obtaining her Ph.D., they taught English Language Arts and Puente at public high schools in the San Francisco Bay Area and Southern California for eight years.
+Prior to obtaining their Ph.D., they taught English Language Arts (ELA) and Puente ELA at public high schools in the San Francisco Bay Area and Southern California for eight years.